cal-data-eng/notes/7-transactions/transactions.md

 - Serializable Schedules: a schedule that has results equivalent to a serial schedule.

 ### Conflict Dependency Graph
+We like serializable schedules because they follow isolation property of ACID.
 How do we know if a schedule is serializable?
 We define a notion of conflicting actions, and two actions conflict if:
 - They are from two different, concurrent transactions
 - They reference the same object